thingsapart/imac-esp32-pwm-brightness/README.md

 # iMac ESP32 PWM Control

-The MacOS portion of this software is based on https://github.com/passatgt/imac-pwm-control and has been rewritten to communicate via USB-serial with am ESP32 microcontroller hooked up to your iMac.
+The MacOS portion of this software is based on https://github.com/passatgt/imac-pwm-control and has been rewritten to communicate via USB-serial with an ESP32 microcontroller hooked up to your iMac.

 # Why?